 If you are set to import shipments of lawn equipment ahead of the busy spring gardening season, then a continuous bond would likely be your best option.
 This way, the numerous shipments you would need to make would be covered under the same bond, thus saving money in the long run.
 Similarly, seasonal merchandise being imported will fall in this category of multiple shipments to various points of entry.

-If you normally source parts from a domestic manufacturing plant, but they weren’t able to provide you all the parts you needed for whatever reason, then you could choose to have those missing parts imported from a manufacturing plant overseas.
+In another scenario, maybe you normally source parts from a domestic manufacturing plant, but they weren’t able to provide you all the parts you needed, then you could choose to have those missing parts imported from a manufacturing plant overseas.
 The problems the domestic plant is experiencing won’t last forever, but you need to get more parts just once until they can continue normal operations.
 In this case, you would use a single entry bond since you don’t normally need to import these parts, and likely won’t import more than once.

 The U.S. Customs and Border Protection provides a few useful tips for those who are new to importing or exporting goods.
 The CBP suggests being familiar with customs clearance policies and other requirements specific to the commodity you plan to import.
 If you aren’t sure where to get started, signing up for a consulting session or speaking with a licensed customs broker can help you understand the process better and get you started down the path of importing.